membrane/api-gateway/cli/examples/validation/schematron/README.txt

 1. Go to examples/validation/schematron

-2. Start router.bat or router.sh
+2. Start service-proxy.bat or service-proxy.sh

 3. Look at car-schematron.xml and compare the schema to car.xml and invalid-car.xml .